rm511130/Tanzu-Workshop-TKGI/README.md

 **Let's recap:**
-- Tanzu Observability by Wavefront is often refered to as *TO*.
+- Tanzu Observability by Wavefront is often referred to as *TO*.
 - TO requires the execution of a simple helm chart to integrate with any K8s cluster.
 - Wavefront provides a SaaS based approach to handle terabytes of data in the most cost-effective way.